arcelinor/metrics/README.md

 ## Getting Started

 Python 2.6 to 3.6 interpreter is needed to run the script.
-Metrics script displays a floats representing the current system-wide CPU and memory utilization as a percentage.
+Metrics script displays floats representing the current system-wide CPU and memory utilization as a percentage.
 It shows following CPU metrics (for 1 second interval):

 | Metric | Description |